 COVID-19 and Taxes in Canada

-Any COVID-19 benefit relief payments you may have received during 2021 is considered taxable income and must be reported as such on your return.
-The government agency (CRA or Service Canada) that issued the payments will mail you a T4A or T4E tax slip by the end of February, showing the total amount in benefits you received.
+Any COVID-19 benefit relief payments you may have received during 2021 are considered taxable income and must be reported as such on your return.
+The government agency (CRA or Service Canada) that issued the payments will mail you a T4A or T4E tax slip by the end of February, showing the total amount of benefits you received.
 (If you don’t receive your slip(s) by then, check your My Account for electronic copies.)

 Depending on your total income and tax bracket, the government may not have withheld enough taxes on these payments, which means you could owe more money than you expected when you file your return.
 Because of this, it’s important to prepare your return as early as possible, so you know exactly how much you owe well before the payment deadline.

 If you collected benefits that you were not eligible for, you will have to pay them back.
 However, there is one notable exception: students who would have been eligible for the Canada Emergency Student Benefit (CESB), but instead mistakenly applied for and received the Canada Emergency Response Benefit (CERB) will be allowed to offset their CERB repayments by whatever amount they would have received in CESB benefits.